‘Better Call Saul’ Season 3: Bob Odenkirk Talks Jimmy’s Transformation To Saul

-Better Call Saul Season 3 release date has been confirmed by AMC and Jimmy McGill returns on 10 April 2017 with ten episodes.
-Bob Odenkirk who plays Jimmy/Saul talked about his character’s transformation.
+The Better Call Saul Season 3 release date has been confirmed by AMC, and Jimmy McGill returns on April 10, 2017, with 10 episodes.
+Bob Odenkirk, who plays Jimmy/Saul, talked about his character’s transformation.

-Many fans are wondering when Jimmy McGill will transform in Saul Goodman who is featured on Breaking Bad as a much more morally corrupt version than Jimmy.
-In the first two season of Better Call Saul, Jimmy’s conniving action seems to be motivated by love for Kim Wexler and his brother, while his actions in Breaking Bad is motivated by greed.
+Many fans are wondering when Jimmy McGill will transform in Saul Goodman, who is featured on Breaking Bad as a much more morally corrupt version than Jimmy.
+In the first two season of Better Call Saul, Jimmy’s conniving actions seem to be motivated by love for Kim Wexler and his brother, while his actions in Breaking Bad are motivated by greed.

 Let’s set a court date. #BetterCallSaul